adaszko/complgen/README.md

 command line tool on CI and package them along with your command line tool.
 No additional software needs to be installed in order to use those custom completions.

+## Usage

+The command:

+    cargo run --release <darcs.usage

+will generate `darcs.bash` and `darcs.fish` in the current directory that can be sources in the respective shells to get `darcs` completions.

 ## Rationale

 Although various libraries exist for parsing command line arguments that can generate shell completions for